yuzawa-san/googolplex-theater/README.md

 There is a command line argument (`-i`) which allows the desired network interface (by name) or IP address to be provided.

 ## Contributing

-_NOTE: due to COVID-19 the maintainer does not have regular access to the hardware to test this application._

 See [CONTRIBUTING.md](CONTRIBUTING.md) for more details.